Felixwijaya04/Pong-Virus/README.md

 ## 📂Files description

 ```
-├── Project-Valence-Main              # In this Folder, containing the Unity files and README file
+├── Pong-Virus-Main                   # In this Folder, containing the Unity files and README file
-   ├── unityTG10                      # In this Folder, containing all the Unity project files, to be opened by a Unity Editor
+   ├── PONG2D                         # In this Folder, containing all the Unity project files, to be opened by a Unity Editor
      ├── Assets                          #  In this Folder, it contains all our code, assets, scenes, etcwas not automatically created by Unity
         ├── ...
         ├── Scripts                      # In this folder, containing all the game codes